 - epinephrine medication

-If infection occurs, antibiotics may be prescribed.
+If infection occurs, doctors may prescribe antibiotics.

 Common characteristics of nymphs (young bed bugs) include:

-- being less than than 5 mm in length
+- less than 5 mm in length

-- whitish-yellow and or clear-colored
+- whitish-yellow or clear-colored

 - invisible without a microscope or magnifying glass